 Be careful with those words that can make your creative real estate listing description violate housing laws.
-Again, this is where you choose a professional real estate copywriter to give your listing descriptions and ads a professional appeal.
+Again, this is where you choose a professional real estate content writer to give your listing descriptions and ads that professional appeal.

 Lastly, match visuals with the words.
-Though I can see a perfectly laid out kitchen, it does not answer my questions on the appliances included.
+Though I can see a perfectly laid out kitchen, it does not answer my questions on which brand names are the appliances.
 As usual, functionality beats everything else.

-If you get a real estate writer who can paint the picture when there is none, invoke emotion and feelings with descriptive language, and bring the prospect right into the house without getting him or her off his/her couch, then you have a winner description.
+If you get the real estate writer who can paint the picture when there is none, invoke emotion and feelings with descriptive language, and bring the prospect right into the house without getting him or her off her couch, then you have a winner description.

 We are always available to talk about real estate writing services.
-If you would like a top real estate copywriter working on your project today, talk to us here.
+Reach out to us here.